PestPlan/document/setting-version/server_setting.md

 ## 3. Zookeeper Server
 ### Install
 * Zookeeper
+* Docker + Jenkins

 ### GCP settings
 * Reserve an external IP to access from customers or users.
 * Allow firewall on port tcp/2181 to connect to Zookeeper.
+* Allow firewall on port tcp/8181 and tcp/50000 to connect to Jenkins.

 ## 4. Consumer Serer
 ### Install